 Just Google: “Do I have to pay for a retroactive license?
 Interesting it is!”

 IMHO (in my holy opinion), yes, in both cases.
-It is up to you, how you handle this!
+It is up to you how you handle this!

 A watermark, does it prevent stealing?
 It certainly makes it a bit trickier to remove a watermark in some cases in others not!
 We all know the procedure!

-Watermark Your Images • Does This Help?
+Watermark Your Photographs • Does This Help?

-I Am Well Aware that Professional Photographers Have Different Opinions
+Professional Photographers Have Different Opinions

 Professional photographers have different opinions on their stolen photographs.
 As said, how everybody handles this problem with stolen pictures is their own business.
 For me, it always depends on the case!